bcgov/designatedlands/README.md

         $ cd designatedlands
         $ pip install -r requirements.txt

-    If you don't have git, download and extract each of the non-pypi repositories manually (designatedlands, pgdb and bcdata), then install them and Fiona:
+    If you don't have git, download and extract each of the non-pypi repositories manually (pgxnclinet, designatedlands, pgdb and bcdata), then install them and Fiona:

         $ cd pgdb-master
         $ pip install .